Texas, Social Media, and Pickup Basketball

 We all want to “go big” on the basketball court, too.
 We want to drain threes like Steph Curry, dunk like LeBron James, and pass like Chris Paul.

 But, let’s face it…going viral and playing like this, is not in the cards for most of us, myself included.
 So, what can we do?
+There have been many times where I thought about giving up, watching the games at home and printing out the fillable ncaa bracket to make my predictions.
+I will do that of course because I am a massive fan of basketball.
+But what I won’t do is give up.
 We can ignore reality (see below) or we can focus on what we are good at.

 On the basketball court, I have two things going for me: I hustle and I’m fairly tall.
 The former helps because, since I’m running around a lot, I can usually grab some loose balls and get to the few areas on the court that I feel comfortable shooting from.
 Since I’m around 6 foot, three inches tall, I can rebound pretty well and play passable defense.
 What I DO NOT do is toss up a bunch of three-pointers or drive to the basket since both my long range shooting and my dribbling skills are suspect at best.
 Now you don’t have to be tall though if you want to play basketball.
 Spud Webb was a basketball player and he wasn’t very tall.
 You might now be thinking how tall was spud webb, well the answer is 5 foot, 7 inches.